Jason2Brownlee/blog/content/posts/whitby.md

 >
 > Someone was breathing, behind him.
 >
 > Someone was breathing on his neck.
-The knowledge froze him, froze the cry of “Jesus fuck!” in his throat.”
+The knowledge froze him, froze the cry of “Jesus fuck!” in his throat.

-It's that "“Jesus fuck!".
+It's that "Jesus fuck!".

 Right on.